i49/hibiscus/README.md

 ```

 Hibiscus requires at runtime one of the implementations of [Java API for JSON Processing](http://json-processing-spec.java.net/).
-Hibiscus is currently tested with the API implementations listed below.
+It is currently tested with the API implementations listed below.
 * [Reference Implementation](https://jsonp.java.net/), provided by glassfish.org
 * [Apache Johnzon](https://johnzon.apache.org/)